Team Workflows

 Section titled “Team Coordination Strategies”How it works:

-- Signals go to a shared channel (Slack or dashboard)
+- Signals go to a shared channel (Slack or Pipeline board)

-- First person to mark “Reviewed” owns it
+- First person to mark “Reached Out” owns it

 - Others skip signals already claimed